 Howarth continued to explain the process of preparing BZA meetings and the responsibilities of each role.
 He stated that the Town's planning staff is responsible for assisting the Board in preparing meetings, specifically notifying the public of submitted applications and upcoming hearings.
 This includes publishing legal notice as required by the State of New York, providing signage for application properties, and notifying neighbors within 500 feet of the applicant's property.
-Howarth stated that the State of New York requires five days of notice and contacting neighboring properties within 500 feet, but suggested a 1,500 foot radius would be a needed improvement.
-He suggested introducing a mandate for signage on all applicant properties.
+Howarth stated that the State of New York requires five days of notice and contacting neighboring properties within 500 feet, but suggested a larger radius, perhaps 1,500 feet, would be an improvement.
+He suggested introducing a mandate for signage on all applicant properties; after discussion, several BZA members agreed.